yymmaa0000/CARLA_Self-Driving_Vehicle_Control_Project/README.md

 2. PID + feedforward for longitudinal and pure pursuit for lateral
 3. PID + feedforward for longitudinal and Stanley controller for lateral

-These three controllers were stored in the“Working Controllers”folder.
-By replacing the controller2d.py file in the main directory, you can simulate different controllers I wrote in CARLA.
+These three controllers were stored in the “Working Controllers” folder.
+By replacing the controller2d.py file in the main directory, you can simulate different controllers CARLA.
 The simulation result for each controller is also stored in that folder.

-The screen recording of the simulation for 2 of the controllers can also be viewed using the following link:
+The screen recording of the simulation for 2 controllers can also be viewed in YouTube:

 PID + feedforward for longitudinal and pure pursuit for lateral: https://youtu.be/u6LND5ZGQ9c